ktorio/ktor-documentation/codeSnippets/snippets/server-websockets/README.md

 # Server WebSockets

-A sample Ktor project showing how to use [WebSockets](https://ktor.io/docs/websocket.html) in a Ktor server.
+A sample Ktor project showing how to create the echo server using [WebSockets](https://ktor.io/docs/websocket.html).
-This project contains two WebSocket endpoints: `echo` and `chat`.
 > This sample is a part of the [codeSnippets](../../README.md) Gradle project.

 ## Running